albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the flight plan format used by the *Flight1 GTN 650/750*.

+*Little Navmap* can also load this format using :ref:`open-flight-plan`.

 See :ref:`garmin-notes` for information on problems when exporting flight plan data for the GTN.